csanquer/colibri-csv/README.md

 * character encoding = (default for Excel = CP1252 )
 * end of line character (default for Excel = "\r\n" )
 * escape character (default for Excel = "\\" )
+* first_row_header : (default for excel = false) use the PHP keys as CSV headers and write a first row with them
 * enclosing_mode (default = 'minimal'), possible values :
   * all : always enclose string
   * minimal : enclose string only if the delimiter, enclosure or line ending character is present